 His service to the sisters has in many respects been a Thomas Aquinas College alumni affair.
 To complete the monastery’s dental room, Dr. Hart sought donations from fellow graduates, who “have been very generous,” he reports.
 And among his new patients are three alumnae of the College — Sr. Paula Grimm (’08), Sr. Pauline of Christ (Bridget Morey ’05), and Sr. Miriam Therese Waldman (’07).
 “It’s a wonderful opportunity to go into the cloister, to help the sisters out, and to get to know them a bit,” he says

 Dr. Hart’s relationship with the College began when he was a teenager and derives, he says, from a saintly source — Servant of God John Hardon, S.J.
 As a high school senior in Iowa, Tom accompanied his father on several retreats led by Fr.
 Hardon, the College’s Commencement Speaker in 1981.
 “Fr.
 Hardon really pushed Thomas Aquinas College,” Dr. Hart recalls, and that recommendation inspired his application.
 “I’m really grateful to the College,” Dr. Hart says.
 “I received strong spiritual development and a solid education there that have helped me throughout my life.”
-He credits the Socratic method of classroom discussions for fostering the tools of critical thinking and communication that are vital in medicine.
+He credits the classroom Discussion Method for fostering the tools of critical thinking and communication that are vital in medicine.
 “That sort of step-by-step reasoning gets ingrained in you — you do it day in, day out at the College so that it becomes second nature.
 It has helped me to make difficult concepts understandable for my patients.”

 At the College Tom also met his wife, Anne Marie (Brooks ’93).
 “We didn’t really go on any dates because I didn’t have a car or any money,” he laughs, but the two did form a fond friendship.
 They lost touch after graduation, but one day when he was in graduate school at the University of Iowa, Tom “cold-called” Anne Marie, who was still in California, and a long-distance relationship quickly ensued.
 The couple married in 1997.